-- 14.1 Each Detachment will have a Security Coordinator assigned that operates under the guidance of the Security Unit Director. - 14.2 The coordinator will be responsible for conducting timely inspections of physical property, perimeters, and any access control measures, in compliance with MDTA Police, state and federal guidelines. - 14.3 When directed, the coordinator will assist in conducting security evaluations according to MDTA Police, state and federal guidelines and standards. - 14.4 When necessary, the Coordinator will forward relevant security concerns and issues to his/her immediate supervisor and the Security Unit immediately.
+- 14.1 Each Detachment will have a Security Coordinator assigned that operates under the guidance of the Director of the Security Unit. - 14.2 The coordinator will be responsible for conducting timely inspections of physical property, perimeters, and any access control measures, in compliance with MDTA Police, state and federal guidelines. - 14.3 When directed, the coordinator will assist in conducting security evaluations according to MDTA Police, state and federal guidelines and standards. - 14.4 When necessary, the Coordinator will forward relevant security concerns and issues to his/her immediate supervisor and the Security Unit immediately.